 Our security advisors can provide expert guidance on how to safeguard a vacant commercial property.
 Contact the BusinessWatch team today.

-Cases of illegal occupation, arson and vandalism are likely to be on the rise in the weeks to come.
-This is because of police resources being diverted and a decrease in the physical presence at business premises up and down the country.
+Cases of illegal occupation, arson, and vandalism pose a constant threat to vacant premises.
+These incidents are often enabled by stretched police resources and the decrease in the physical presence at business premises up and down the country.

-In addition to this problem, arsonists and vandals are likely to find that they have more opportunity to attack properties, which have been vacated.
+The issue of illegal occupation and the welfare of vulnerable people is a complex one.
+The threat remains that vacant business properties may be targeted by those seeking refuge.
+In addition to this problem, arsonists and vandals are likely to find that they have more opportunity to attack properties which have been vacated.

 It’s therefore more important than ever to review the security measures you currently have in place for your business.
-As part of this review, you should assess the frailties that could be exploited by opportunistic criminals, during the difficult weeks ahead.
+As part of this review, you should assess the frailties that could be exploited by opportunistic criminals.

 If you currently have security guarding in place at your premises, you should consider if additional patrols are needed.
-Otherwise buildings may be left unoccupied for much lengthier amounts of time.
+Buildings left unoccupied for lengthy amounts of time require consistent vigilance.

 By increasing the frequency of inspections at variable times of the day, you can deter criminals who are active in the area.